1) The key

 First of all, he would not have responded in fear, or for revenge,

 hands.
-He would have rallied his allies and struck al Qaeda at
+He would have rallied his allies, struck al Qaeda at

-its heart and stay there until the job was done completely.
-The
+its heart and stay there until the job was done.
+Afghanistan might

-culture and religion in order to build bridges of cooperation.
+in order to build bridges of understanding and cooperation.
+He

-own personal qualities.
-Not buying them off, or bullying their
+personal qualities—rather than buying them off, or bullying them into

 trouble on ahead.
 He would have hunted down Bin Laden without